Hveragerði, a town of 3000 people next to the Ring Road, sits in valley steaming with geothermal activity

 Reykjadalur Valley

-One of the most popular hiking route in Iceland, on the outskirts of Hveragerði, is the Reykjadalur Valley where one can find the Reykjadalur Thermal River, the perfect rest on a long hike.
+One of the most popular hiking routes in Iceland, on the outskirts of Hveragerði, is the Reykjadalur Valley, where one can find the Reykjadalur Thermal River, the perfect rest on a long hike.
 The hike through the valley is filled with steaming vents and mud pools that lead you to the shallow, warm river surrounded by wilderness.
-The hike towards the river is about 3 kilometers on an easy meandering trail that offers news of canyons and waterfalls including Djúpagilsfoss.
-At times the view opens up over the entire colorful valley and you can see the vast array of white mist and steam rising from the earth.
+The hike towards the river is about 3 kilometers on an easy meandering trail that offers views of canyons and waterfalls, including Djúpagilsfoss.
+At times the view opens up over the entire colorful valley, and you can see the vast array of white mist and steam rising from the earth.

-Be careful not to stray from the main trail as it can be difficult to tell where the mud pools are located and one risks serious injury from falling through and being exposed to the extremely hot temperatures.
-Thankfully, there are now wooden structures surrounding the most popular bathing areas to protect the vulnerable landscape.
+Be careful not to stray from the main trail as it can be difficult to tell where the mud pools are located, and one risks serious injury from falling through and being exposed to extremely hot temperatures.
+Thankfully, wooden structures surround the most popular bathing areas to protect the vulnerable landscape.

-Once you get to the thermal river, keep in mind that the river is hotter the further up you go which is away from its confluence with a cold river.
-Above the river is Klambragil gorge, another beautiful hot spring area, with another trail entering Reykjadalur valley.
+Once you get to the thermal river, keep in mind that the river is hotter the further up you go,d which is away from its confluence with a cold river.
+Above the river is Klambragil Gorge, another beautiful hot spring area, with another trail entering Reykjadalur Valley.

-Public bathrooms at the trailhead, where parking costs 250 Krona per hour.
-Cakes and light meals are served in the black building, Skálinn (The Lodge), from noon every day.
+There are public bathrooms and facilities at the trailhead, where parking costs 250 Krona per hour.
+Cakes and light meals are served in the black building, Skálinn (The Lodge), from noon daily.
 This welcoming café also has a fine collection of gentlemen’s clothing for sale!

 Hot springs and Varmá River define the landlocked town of Hveragerði